cjlee112/darwin/doc/tutorials/robomendel1.rst

 --------------------

 RoboMendel always tries the simplest fix first.
-In particular, he has constructed his model by simply training on the past data, and testing how well the model predicts new observations.
+In particular, he constructed his old model by simply training on the past data, and tested it by measuring how well it predicts new observations.
 This amounts to assuming that all the observations were emitted I.I.D. from the same distribution.
-In his garden his training data show that approximately 10% of the flowers are white, vs. 90% are purple.
+He can do the same thing with the new observations.
+In his garden, his training data show that approximately 10% of the flowers are white, vs. 90% are purple.
 He trains a new model approximately as follows::